DanCurrie15/React-Todo-App/README.md

 # Simple Todo List App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
 Also made by following (https://scrimba.com/playlist/p7P5Hd)

 ## How to use

-Click boxes to check or uncheck
+-Click boxes to check or uncheck<br>
+-You can change the text on each line when the check boxes are not checked<br>
+-Click remove to delete item from todo list

 ## Available Scripts